by Diane Spicer

 Answering your question(s) is just one small way I can encourage kids to get out on the trail, and ultimately preserve the wild spaces for generations to come!

-That's why I'm very happy to help out with your gift selection process.
+That's why I'm very happy to help out with your hiking gifts for kids selection process :)

 Some of the above links are affiliate links.

 At no extra cost to you, your purchases keep the Hiking For Her website humming along, bringing free, reliable hiking advice to the hikers in your life.